BR Standard Class 8: Preservation

 Those errors were corrected and the opportunity was taken to incorporate some other improvements, including the previously recommended Kylchap exhaust system, which finally unlocked the locomotive's true potential as a powerful express passenger locomotive.
 When the "Duke" was first allowed to haul a full load on the main line, it became immediately obvious that the boiler was producing steam at a more efficient rate and that the reborn "Duke" was unrecognisable from the failure experienced under British Railways ownership.
 With the modifications, the "Duke" is now one of the most powerful steam locomotives ever to run on Britain's railways, past or present (the LMS Coronation Class Pacifics held that title under British Railways auspices - the three cylinder "Duke" never actually achieved the 3000 cylinder horse power figure that was recorded by the four cylinder Princess Coronation Class).
 Ironically, it is not only more powerful than the English Electric Type 4 diesel locomotives which replaced it directly in service, but also the type 4 and 5 diesel locomotives built to replace the earlier diesels.

 In the 1995 "Shap trials" (30 September to 3 October) 71000 broke the record for the fastest northbound ascent and achieved the highest Estimated Drawbar Horsepower (EDHP) figures during the event, its average over the Shap ascent was 2300 EDHP and peak 2803.
-The Duchess of Hamilton (46229) generated EDHP figures of 2150 and 2343 respectively.
-The A4, Sir Nigel Gresley (60007) suffered from poor coal and possible leaking tubes so only achieved an EDHP of 1671 (average) and 1812 (peak).
+Coronation class 46229 Duchess of Hamilton generated EDHP figures of 2150 and 2343 respectively.
+A4 class 60007 Sir Nigel Gresley suffered from poor coal and possible leaking tubes so only achieved an EDHP of 1671 (average) and 1812 (peak).